rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 ![screenhot: an island, sea, and a few boats](sailing-sim.jpg)

-This is unnamed game is still in the prototype stage and it's the new project of Kunos Simulazioni
+This unnamed game is still in the prototype stage and it's the new project of Kunos Simulazioni
 (creators of the [Assetto Corsa] racing simulation franchise) co-founder and former Lead Programmer [Stefano Casillo] who started a new studio (Jaxx Vane Studio) in April 2020 in the search of new challenges.

-It's going to be a modern Foling/Sailing Simulator aiming to bring the depth, rigor and attention to detail found in racing simulations to the sailing genre on PC/Windows.
+It's going to be a modern Foiling/Sailing Simulator aiming to bring the depth, rigor and attention to detail found in racing simulations to the sailing genre on PC/Windows.
 The game features a fully custom scratch made 3D engine written in Rust